EastonAllred-f/love/README.md

 # love -what is it?
-wha*t is hte oposite of love
+what is hte oposite of love
+The opposite of love is indifference